gargum/Nezumi/Nezumi/Firmware Files/readme.md

 # Build Instructions

-This is a folder one can use QMK to install.
+This is a folder full of one can use QMK to install onto one's Nezumi.

-To do that, first use Git to download QMK, specifically the master repo.
+To do this, first use Git to download QMK, specifically the master repo.

-After QMK has been installed onto one's machine, simply copy the nezumi folder into the ~/qmk_firmware/keyboards directory, before typing . . .
+After QMK has been installed onto one's machine, simply copy the nezumi folder into the ~/qmk_firmware/keyboards directory, before entering the command . . .

 qmk flash -kb nezumi -km default